The Scandinavian Superman,

 Siegel and Shuster understood that instinctively, because they lived it.

-of the Cold War understood it in its own way.
-And I understood it, reading a
+shadow of the Cold War understood it in its own way.
+And I understood it,

-Danish comic with a dictionary in Brazil, slowly decoding a story that was
+reading a Danish comic with a dictionary in Brazil, slowly decoding a story

-never meant for me and yet felt, from the very first page, like it had been
+that was never meant for me and yet felt, from the very first page, like it had

-waiting for me all along.
-An English edition would not simply make the book
+been waiting for me all along.
+An English edition would not simply make the

-more accessible.
-It would return it to the conversation it always deserved to
+book more accessible.
+It would return it to the conversation it always deserved

-be part of.
-Superman's story is too large, and too human, to remain locked in
+to be part of.
+Superman's story is too large, and too human, to remain locked

 by Teddy Kristiansen and Niels Søndergaard